jeffhays/wysiwyg/README.md

 =====

 - Add AJAX save events and functions with fully extendable options
+- Add functionality for "View HTML" button
 - Add unwrap function (to unwrap content wrapped in wrap() output)
 - Add toggle function (to toggle a wrapped element around selected content)
 - Add options for extending button styles
 - Add font dropdown/autocomplete/list for selecting font families
+- Tie events to wrapper to allow developer to trigger the events
 - Debug issues with increaseFont/decreaseFont
 - Add in custom event hooks to buttons and/or wysiwyg in general